 She looked at him briefly and then squinted, sending her gaze out over the lake.
 “I didn’t think I was your type,” she said.

 “What are you talking about?” he asked.
 “You are the very definition of my type.
 Before I met you, I had an idea of what I was looking for in a person, but you made it all concrete,” he said, taking her hand, limp in his.
 “You are the person I’ve been looking for all my life.”

 “You know when I asked you about having a secret,” she said, withdrawing her hand.
 “I don’t think you told me the real secret.”

 “Being an international spy?” he laughed.
 “It’s true, I’m not really a spy.”

 “But you have a thing for Japan,” she said.

 “Because my sister’s Japanese?” he probed.

 “I don’t know,” he said.
 “She wasn’t really a normal kid.
-The social worker finally diagnosed her with a reactive attachment disorder.”
+The social worker finally diagnosed her with some kind of attachment disorder.”

-“She was like the puppy that goes up to everyone, but a lot less cheerful, and has no loyalty to her own family,” he said.
+“She was like the puppy that goes up to everyone, but a lot less cheerful, and with no loyalty to her own family,” he said.
 “She’d get in cars with strangers.”